Thaina-Oliveira/Simon-Game/README.md

 ## 💻Project

 Project developed during the course "The Complete JavaScript Course 2024: From Zero to Expert!". <br />
-Access this project <a href="https://thaina-oliveira.github.io/Travel/">HERE</a> or click on the photo above ⬆️
+Access this project <a href="https://thaina-oliveira.github.io/Simon-Game/">HERE</a>

 ## 📃Rules